Clinical Skills: practitioner and lived experience perspectives (919C8)

-This module introduces the therapeutic practice of clinical psychology from two key perspectives, those of the clinical psychologists ('practitioner perspective') and their clients ('lived experience perspective').
+This module introduces the therapeutic practice of clinical psychology from two key perspective; clinical psychologists ('practitioner perspective') and their clients ('lived experience perspective').

-Each topic is also underpinned by a consideration of appropriate theories and models of therapeutic relationships, assessment and formulation, and supervision.
+Each topic will also underpinned by a consideration of appropriate theories and models of therapeutic relationships, assessment and formulation, and supervision.

 100%: Practical (Workshop)